cse442-software-engineering-ub/f25-no-brainers/README.project.md

 # POSIX demo
 copy any necessary file into your server\
-`scp -r [specify file or server] sooseokk@aptitude.cse.buffalo.edu:/data/web/CSE442/2025-Fall/cse-442j` connect to the altitude server\
+`scp -r [specify file or server] sooseokk@aptitude.cse.buffalo.edu:/data/web/CSE442/2025-Fall/cse-442j` connect to the aptitude server\
 `ssh sooseokk@aptitude.cse.buffalo.edu`

 # How to run React and php server locally